agbarnett/LOCATE/README.md

 The trial sample size calculation using simulation is in `NAFLD.sample.size.survival.R`.

+### Discrete choice experiment

+The files `NGene Codes.txt` and `Nlogit codes.txt` are the NGene codes for analysing the discrete choice experiment.

 ### R and package versions

 We used the following version of R and packages.